 Originally from Virginia, Dr Nicole Freeman completed her undergraduate degree at the University of Michigan.
 After living in Florida and Wisconsin, she attained her veterinary degree at Tufts University Cummings School of Vet Med in 2002.
 Following graduation, Dr Freeman finished a combined medical/surgical internship at VCA South Shore Animal Hospital in Weymouth.
 Prior to joining Westford Animal Hospital, she practiced general veterinary medicine in Shrewsbury for 9 years, and then 3 years in Acton.
 Her special interests include internal medicine, geriatric medicine, anesthesia/pain management, and dentistry.
 In her free time, Dr Freeman enjoys being outdoors and spending time with family.
 She and her husband are currently owned by her two children, geriatric cat, and 60 pound canine shedding machine.

 Sam graduated from Keene State in 2016 with her Bachelors Degree in Biology.
-She has always loved animals, and chose to spend her spare time at school volunteering at a local Humane Society.
-She hopes to use her degree to further her career in Veterinary Medicine and Wildlife Biology.
-She currently lives with her two cats, Callie and Milo, as well as her hamster, Lily.
-In her free time she enjoys painting, photography, hiking and traveling, or relaxing with a good book and her cats.
+She grew up around animals and always knew that she wanted to work alongside them, so she chose to spend her spare time at school volunteering at a local Humane Society.
+Sam has worked at WPVC since 2017, and has a special interest in surgery and low-stress pet handling.
+She finished her degree at Penn Foster in Veterinary Technology in July 2021.
+She currently lives with her three cats, Callie, Milo, and Charlie, as well as her boyfriend, Evan.
+In her free time she enjoys being outdoors as much as possible, traveling, or relaxing with a good book and her cats.

 King of the Jungle